 Ministry of Education, Culture, Sports, Science and Technology (MEXT)

 *Languages: English-Japanese simultaneous interpretations

-Special Address: Fabrizio Hochschild, Assistant Secretary-General for Strategic Coordination, United Nations *movie
+Special Address: Fabrizio Hochschild, Assistant Secretary-General for Strategic Coordination, United Nations *video

 “Quality of Education for SDGs: Realities and Challenges of Education Policy in Cambodia”

 “Challenges and Possibilities of Active Learning (Self-Motivated, Interactive, and Deep Learning)”

 Professor, Graduate School of Education, Akita University (Japan)